FY 101 Peer Mentors

 - Be enthusiastic about the College of Arts & Sciences and Boston University

-- Be willing to share their own experiences as a student in the College of Arts & Sciences and at the University
+- Be willing to share their own experiences as a BU student

 - Be interested in supporting the successful academic and social transition of first-year students